ThwCorbin/pub-quiz/planning/plan.md

 - Use Mongo, Mongooose, and Express to build a JSON API
 - GET seed data from another API (OpenTriviaDB)
-- Use two categories of questions (50 questions per category)
+- Use one category of questions (50 questions per category)
 - Use one Mongoose model
 - Deploy Pub Quiz API to Heroku
 - Document project well in a README

 ### Silver: looks and works better

-- Use five categories of questions from OpenTriviaDB to seed the database
+- Use two categories of questions (50 questions per category)
 - Consider need for more models

 ### Gold: bells and whistles

+- Return questions based on difficulty level
-- Use ten or more categories of questions from OpenTriviaDB to seed the database
+- Use five or more categories of questions from OpenTriviaDB to seed the database
 - Consider need for more models

 ## Data

 - Mongo database seeded with trivia questions from OpenTriviaDB
+- Start with one category History
-- Start with two categories (History and Mythology) and add more if possible
+- Silver: two categories (History and Mythology) and add more if possible
 - Create one Mongoose model for the seed data
 - OpenTriviaDB API returns up to 50 results per category as JSON in this format: